Automakers Renault, Nissan make cross-shareholdings equal

 AP Business Writer

-TOKYO (AP) — Nissan and Renault have changed their mutual cross-shareholdings equal at 15%, ironing out a source of conflict in the Japan-French auto alliance.
+TOKYO (AP) — Nissan and Renault have changed their mutual cross-shareholdings equal at 15%, ironing out a source of conflict in the Japan-French auto alliance, both sides said Monday.

-Up to now, Renault Group has held a 43.4% stake in Nissan Motor Co.
+Up to now, Renault Group has held a 43.4% stake in Nissan Motor Co., potentially giving it a larger say in how the company is run.
 It will transfer shares equivalent to a 28.4% stake to a French trust, so it will hold a 15% stake in Nissan, just as Nissan holds 15% of the French automaker, according to the companies.

 The disparity between the holdings was a cause of friction, especially after Nissan became far more profitable than Renault.